wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/2017-09-27_10_12_00.png)

 1. Click `Add artifact`.
-Ensure the `Source` is set to the Build Definition name used in the earlier exercise and that `Queue` is set to the `Hosted` option.
-Then click `Create` to finish creating the Release Definition.
+Ensure the `Source (Build definition)` is set to the Build Definition name used in the earlier exercise.
+Then click `Add` to finish creating the Release Definition.

     ![image](./media/image-027.gif)